top of page

 Cogent and uncogent inductive arguments

 We can't forget that the truth of the premises matters in inductive arguments just as it does for deductive arguments.
 To think about this, we'll stick with argument 1 from above for a moment longer.
+Remember, this is a strong inductive argument.
 Here it is again:

 Therefore, if we take a random professor at a Canadian university, it's likely that they will express non-belief in a higher power (conclusion).